tanmayanand99/tanmayanand99/README.md

 skills.
 Passionate about implementing and launching new projects.
 Ability to translate business requirements into technical solutions.
-I am Sophomore @Geu pursuing Computer Science and Engineering with Specialization in Data Science and Artificial Intelligence.
+I am a Junior @Geu pursuing Computer Science and Engineering with Specialization in Data Science and Artificial Intelligence.
 My other interests include gaming, listening to music and playing basketball.